RobRendell/gTove/README.md

 ## Plans/TODO

-* Move attachment point of elevated template causes elevation to double when starting to move horizontally.
-Also, remains selected afterwards.
 * Drive 403 error fetching images not re-trying in file browser?
 * Implement a node server replacement for httprelay.io, just for insurance if it ever goes away.
 * Ross was trying to navigate with the browser forward/back buttons.